elastic/kibana/src/core/server/server.api.md

 // Warnings were encountered during analysis:
 //
 // src/core/server/http/router/response.ts:316:3 - (ae-forgotten-export) The symbol "KibanaResponse" needs to be exported by the entry point index.d.ts
+// src/core/server/plugins/plugins_service.ts:43:5 - (ae-forgotten-export) The symbol "InternalPluginInfo" needs to be exported by the entry point index.d.ts

 ```